Narden91/GeneticKeyPointMapper/README.md

 ## Output and Results

+The system generates several key outputs to help users understand and utilize the learned transformations:
+- **Performance Reports:** Visualizations like the Pareto front and evolution progress plots, detailed log files, and a saved history of the optimization process.
+- **Optimized Solutions:** The parameters for the best-performing transformations and their associated performance metrics.

 ### 1. Pareto Front Plot
 The system produces a plot showing the trade-off between anatomical accuracy (MPJPE) and temporal consistency:
 - Each point represents a different possible transformation solution